xraypy/xraylarch/_sources/xafs/xanes.rst.txt

 XANES Analysis:  Linear Combination Analysis,  Principal Component Analysis, Pre-edge Peak Fitting
 ====================================================================================================

-.. module:: _xafs
-   :synopsis: XANES Linear Combination Analysis

-XANES is extremely sensitive to oxidation state and coordination environment of the absorbing atom, and spectral features can often be used to qualitatively identify these characteristics.
-On the other hand, the physical origin of the spectal features are complicated enough that direct and complete quantitative analysis is difficult.
+XANES is highly sensitive to oxidation state and coordination environment of the absorbing atom, and spectral features such as the energy and intensity of observed peaks can often be used to qualitatively identify these chemical and physical configurations.
+To be clear, while the physical and chemical origin of spectal features can be identified and understood, the details of these peaks can be complicated enough that direct and complete quantitative analysis from first principles is difficult.

 As a result, "XANES Analysis" of a spectrum typically involves making linear combinations of spectra from known compounds or fitting the spectral features and correlating trends in their positions and intensities to known changes in spectral features with the desired characteristic such as oxidation state.
-This approach to spectroscopy can be incredibly accurate and sensitive but ultimately relies on comparisons to spectra of known materials.
-In all cases, XANES analysis uses *normalized* XAFS spectra, as done with either the :func:`pre_edge` or :func:`mback` function.
+This approach XANES spectroscopy is similar to the empirical approaches used in other spectroscopies and can be incredibly accurate and sensitive even if it ultimately relies on comparisons to spectra of known materials.
+In all cases, XANES analysis uses *normalized* XAFS spectra, as from either the :func:`pre_edge` or :func:`mback` function.

 Within the context of Larch, there are two basic approaches to analyzing XANES spectra.
 The first of these involves fitting of the so-called